Peter Hoffmann

 csv_to_parquet(m)

-The Azure Data Explorer supports control and query commands to interact with the cluster.
-Kusto control commands always start with a dot and are used to manage the service, query information about it and explore, create and alter tables.
-The primary query language is the kusto query language, but a subset of T-SQL is also supported.
+Azure Data Explorer supports control and query commands to interact with the cluster.
+Kusto control commands always start with a dot and are used to manage the service, query information about it, and explore, create, and alter tables.
+The primary query language is the Kusto Query Language, but a subset of T-SQL is also supported.

 The table schema definition supports a number of scalar data types:

-To create a table for the NY Taxi dataset we can use the following control command with the table and columns names and the corresponding data types:
+To create a table for the NY Taxi dataset, we can use the following control command with the table and column names and the corresponding data types:

 .create table nytaxi(